Portland / Vancouver Metro – The Dalles – Hermiston OR & Tri Cities WA

 • Need Pumping: It is important to have your tank pumped regularly to keep your system functioning properly and avoid backups.
 Septic pumping can start at $250 for a simple pump but can increase if other issues arise.

-In most cases, the cost of a septic inspection will fall on the homeowner.
-If the septic is being inspected due to selling the home, it is common for the buyer to request the seller to have the septic tank inspected at the cost of the seller.
+Typically, the buyer will request the seller pay for the cost of the septic tank inspection.
 Local rules and regulations for real estate contracts can vary and may dictate who pays for the septic inspection.

 Septic Inspection in Portland OR and Vancouver WA